ppy/osu-wiki/wiki/Tournaments/OIT/2020/en.md

 ### General rules

-1. Map scoring is based on **Score V2.**
+1. Map scoring is based on **ScoreV2.**
 2. The mapsets for each round will be announced by the Tournament Management in advance before the actual matches take place.
 3. Match schedules will be predetermined by the Tournament Management.
 Had there been any participants who were unable to attend the current schedule for any reason, the said participants may apply and settle for a reschedule at the #scheduling channel in the tournament's Discord server.
 4. A referee will create a multiplayer room 10 minutes in advance and will start to invite participants.
 5. If a player does not show up within **10 minutes** of the start time, their opponent wins by default.
 6. If no staff or referee is available, the match will be postponed.
-7. **NoFail will be enforced in all maps.** This is to ensure that the points are to be awarded more fairly towards players who perform better in general during the course of the map regardless of their remaining health at the end.
+7. **No Fail will be enforced in all maps.** This is to ensure that the points are to be awarded more fairly towards players who perform better in general during the course of the map regardless of their remaining health at the end.
 8. If a player disconnects, it will be treated as if they failed the map.
    - Disconnects that occur within a few seconds after map is started by the referee can be rematched.
 9. If a player disconnects between the beatmaps, the match can be delayed up to 15 minutes max.